 Passing wind is a perfectly natural bodily function.
 It is thought that we typically release gas between 12 and 25 times a day, or 0.5 to 3 litres of gas per day.
 However, some people suffer with more extreme flatulence.
-Although it might seem funny to the people around you, severe flatulence is really no laughing matter.

 Symptoms of Flatulence